OpenAI DevDay: Let’s build developer tools, not digital God

 They designed it like that because they wanted it to be as realtime as possible: the API lets you constantly stream audio and text in both directions, and even supports allowing users to speak over and interrupt the model!

 So far the Realtime API supports text, audio and function call / tool usage—but doesn’t (yet) support image input (I’ve been assured that’s coming soon).
-The combination of audio and function calling is super exciting alone though—several of the demos at DevDay used these to build fun voice-driven interactive applications, including one that flew a drone around the stage.
+The combination of audio and function calling is super exciting alone though—several of the demos at DevDay used these to build fun voice-driven interactive web applications.

 I like this WebSocket-focused API design a lot.
 My only hesitation is that, since an API key is needed to open a WebSocket connection, actually running this in production involves spinning up an authenticating WebSocket proxy.
 I hope OpenAI can provide a less code-intensive way of solving this in the future.